LeonelaH/Clase-10/README.md

 Mi primer repositorio

-I like watch videos and movies
+I like to watch videos and movies

 I love :books:, :hamburger:,:cat: